Drug Abuse (cont.)

 - Nicotine: The addictive substance found in cigarettes, nicotine is actually one of the most addictive substances that exists.
 In fact, nicotine addiction is often compared to the intense addictiveness associated with opiates like heroin.

 - Opiates: This group is also called narcotics and includes drugs like heroin, codeine, hydrocodone, morphine, methadone, Vicodin, OxyContin, Percocet, and Percodan.
 This group of substances sharply decrease the functioning of the nervous system.
-The lethality of opiates is often the result of the abuser having to use increasingly higher amounts to achieve the same level of intoxication, ultimately to the point that the dose needed to get high is the same as the dose that is lethal for that individual by halting the person's breathing (respiratory arrest).
+The lethality of opiates is often the result of the abuser having to use increasingly higher amounts to achieve the same level of intoxication, ultimately to the point that the dose needed to get high is the same as the dose that is lethal by overdose for that individual by halting the person's breathing (respiratory arrest).

 Find out what women really need.